 The Livermore system was indeed delivered and managed by a software system running on a DEC PDP-6.
 An index on a 1010 bit IBM data cell kept track of the contents of the store.
 A 109 bit fixed head Burroughs disk served as a data buffer between the store and the client machines.
 After an extended period of software development the store became very useful and its data overflowed to a substantial offline extension.
 It was eventually supplanted by a newer commercial offering.

 Livermore’s Photostore is now on display at the Computer History Museum.
+This YouTube video shows many views of the complex mechanics of the photostore.
+There are a few unimportant errors.

 The following is by word-of-mouth.
 IBM wrote a program for the new IBM 1800 binary mini computer and this program simulated the yet unbuilt control electronics.
 It was fast enough to work with the real mechanical system.
 IBM decided that an 1800 running the simulator would be cheaper than the electronics and the 1800 became a standard part of customer systems.